$ cd .. all posts

 • MacBook Air M3 → 2 monitors, but only with the lid closed

-• MacBook Pro 14 and 16:
+• MacBook Pro 14 and 16 with Pro chip:

-• with Max → up to 4 monitors
+• MacBook Pro 14 and 16 with Max chip → up to 4 monitors

 Table: Monitor Support

-Model1 monitor2 monitors4 monitors
+Model1 monitor2 monitors3 monitors4 monitors

 Air M1 / Pro 13 M1